RobSmithDev/FloppyDriveBridge/README.md

 For these to work, the main emulator must have had the ''disk.cpp'' and ''expansion.cpp'' updated from the original.
 This only needs doing once.
 You can see these in https://github.com/RobSmithDev/WinUAE

+Small update for Bridge to support 'no-click' option

 # Supported Devices:
 ## Arduino Reader/Writer at https://amiga.robsmithdev.co.uk
 Requires a mod to the circuit to give access to the DISKCHANGE pin.
 Requires firmware V1.8